-- more than 2,800 miles of petroleum product transportation, gathering and distribution pipelines in Colorado, Oklahoma, Texas, Kansas, Arkansas, Arizona and Alberta, Canada; - 18.1 million barrels of owned, contracted and leased petroleum product storage capacity, including 4.2 million barrels of crude oil storage located in Cushing, Oklahoma, one of the largest crude oil markets in the U.S. and the designated delivery point for NYMEX crude oil contracts, and 8.7 million barrels of crude oil and refined products storage located in our Milford Haven, Wales terminal; - 11 liquid asphalt cement terminals and modification facilities and two emulsion distribution terminals in Mexico; - 12 NGL terminals across the U.S.; - three natural gas processing plants in the U.S., with 53 million cubic feet per day of capacity; - majority ownership interests in two sour gas and two sweet gas processing plants in Alberta, Canada, with combined licensed capacity of 1.5 billion cubic feet per day; - five blending facilities located throughout the Western Canadian Sedimentary Basin in the provinces of Alberta and Saskatchewan, as well as two crude oil facilities in North Dakota; and - numerous petroleum product assets, including over 350 owned or leased railcars, trucks and pipeline injection stations.
+- more than 2,800 miles of petroleum product transportation, gathering and distribution pipelines in Colorado, Oklahoma, Texas, Kansas, Arizona and Alberta, Canada; - 18.1 million barrels of owned, contracted and leased petroleum product storage capacity, including 4.2 million barrels of crude oil storage located in Cushing, Oklahoma, one of the largest crude oil markets in the U.S. and the designated delivery point for NYMEX crude oil contracts, and 8.7 million barrels of crude oil and refined products storage located in our Milford Haven, Wales terminal; - 11 liquid asphalt cement terminals and modification facilities and two emulsion distribution terminals in Mexico; - 11 NGL terminals across the U.S. with one additional NGL terminal under construction and scheduled for completion in the third quarter of 2010; - three natural gas processing plants in the U.S., with 53 million cubic feet per day of capacity; - majority ownership interests in two sour gas and two sweet gas processing plants in Alberta, Canada, with combined licensed capacity of 1.5 billion cubic feet per day; - five blending facilities located throughout the Western Canadian Sedimentary Basin in the provinces of Alberta and Saskatchewan, as well as two crude oil facilities in North Dakota; and - numerous petroleum product assets, including over 350 owned or leased railcars, trucks and pipeline injection stations.